 Graham Reid | | 8 min read

-For years I have picked up a few here and there, most there because secondhand record shops here tend to bury them among albums so they are hard to find.
+For years I have picked up a few here and there, mostly there because secondhand record shops here tend to bury them among albums so they are hard to find.

 And I have been quite indiscriminate.

-I have bought classical and old jazz (Ella, Ellington and Louis alongside Paul Whiteman and Glenn Miller) as well as rock'n'roll era pop, spoken word, comedy albums and so on.
+I have bought classical music and old jazz (Ella, Ellington and Louis alongside Paul Whiteman and Glenn Miller) as well as rock'n'roll-era pop, spoken word, comedy albums and so on.

 I also have a swag of French 10 inch records (one day I will do a column on my large collection of French artists, poets and such, and explain why I have them in abundance) but here from the smaller shelves are 10 unusual 10 inch albums (big EPs?) and some explanation of the how and why I might have acquired them.